NickL77/HandsfreeTV/README.md

 HandsfreeTV was created with the intent of giving everyone a hands-free experience while watching entertainment.
 We approached this idea by combining two previously disjoint user-interfaces, voice and gesture recognition.
 By combining these two modules we can create a natural and comprehensive way to interact with today’s digital entertainment.

 As of now, HandsfreeTV works to use voice and gestures to search for and control YouTube videos.
+You can find a video demo [here](https://youtu.be/1v2MmMLJ3HA).

 ## Gesture Detection